 BTEG has five core aims:

-To increase employment rates for BAME people to the national average.
+Employment: to increase employment rates for BAME people to the national average.

-To raise the attainment levels of BAME pupils in education to the national average.
+Education: to raise the attainment levels of BAME pupils in education to the national average.

-To work with individuals and communities to improve integration and cohesion through developing shared values and aspirations for the whole community.
+Strong Communities: to work with individuals and communities to improve integration and cohesion through developing shared values and aspirations for the whole community.

-To motivate and inspire individuals to act on their ideas and to realise their enterprise potential.
+Entrepreneurship: to motivate and inspire individuals to act on their ideas and to realise their enterprise potential.